What Is the Close Brothers Scandal? Key Facts and Compensation Explained

 • Missold long-term terms increase the overcharge amounts because the rate of interest or charges are imposed on a higher loan value for a greater term.

 Therefore, consumers with longer agreements are likely to see larger compensation payouts than those with shorter terms.
-The more a consumer paid over the course of the agreement due to unfair charges or inflated interest rates, the greater the compensation they could receive.

 3. Evidence of Mis-Selling